Pasi Patokallio: Early life (1949–1974)

-He is also a noted critic of the Ottawa Treaty banning anti-personnel mines, which Finland joined in 2012 during the presidency of Tarja Halonen.
-Patokallio argues that given Finland's lengthy border with Russia, unilaterally signing the treaty when Russia did not caused “irreparable harm” to Finland's defence posture.
+Patokallio is a noted critic of the Ottawa Treaty banning anti-personnel mines, which Finland joined in 2012 during the presidency of Tarja Halonen.
+He has argued that given Finland's lengthy border with Russia, unilaterally signing the treaty when Russia did not caused "irreparable harm" to Finland's defence posture.
 In 2024, he was one of the authors of a successful citizens' initiative to withdraw from the treaty.
 Finland formally notified the UN of its intent to withdraw in July 2025.